-Scheduler internals in Go ↔ Java: how your code actually executes
+Scheduler internals in Go ↔ Java: how your code is actually executed

 When you write go func() or create a Thread in Java, it seems like you are managing concurrency.
-But in reality, you are delegating the task to the scheduler.
+But in reality, you are passing the task to the scheduler.
 And this is where the real show begins.

 Go and Java use fundamentally different models: Go — M:N scheduler (many goroutines on fewer threads), Java — 1:1 (thread = OS thread).
 This affects everything: latency, scalability, behavior under locks.